Fashion boot: Pre-1960s

 In the 19th and early 20th centuries, ankle and calf-length boots were common footwear for women.
 Rising hemlines made longer styles of boots popular.
 In 1913, Denise Poiret, the wife of celebrated French couturier Paul Poiret, caused a sensation in Paris and New York by wearing knee-length boots in wrinkled Morocco leather.
 Designed by her husband, made by the bottier Favereau, and styled with a low heel and a square toe, she had versions in red, white, green, and yellow.
 By 1915 The New York Times was reporting that, inspired by Mme Poiret, women had adopted these "Russian boots" as an acceptable alternative to baring ankles and calves.
 By the 1920s Russian boots were available in a variety of styles, calf- or knee-length, with a Cuban or Louis heel, which could be pull-on, or zip-fastened for a closer fit.
 Worn with knee-length skirts, they often featured decorative features such as elaborate stitching or fur trims.

 Russian boots were popular during the 1920s and the emergence of these tall boots for women was interpreted by some contemporary writers as a consequence of women's transition from the "leisure class" to the world of business.
 But as their popularity grew, concerns over quality meant that where protection from the elements was needed, Russian boots were increasingly replaced by fashionable variants of the rubber Wellington boot.
 As roads were surfaced and horse-drawn transport gave way to the motor engine, the additional protection provided by boots was no longer needed.
 Boots were seen as restrictive and uncomfortable when compared with the new styles of fashionable shoe that complimented a more streamlined and simplified look for women's clothing.
 Although they were still popular as late as the beginning of the 1930s, within a few years Russian boots had fallen out of favor.

+During the late 1940s, women's ankle boots were occasionally worn, and boot choices expanded briefly in 1948.
+For fall of 1948, Perugia and Casale produced boots that ranged in height from ankle to calf for several Paris couture houses, including the most prominent of the time, Christian Dior.
+Dior's 1947 debut collection had popularized a voluptuous, Edwardian-influenced mode and these 1948 boots may have been inspired by the prevalence of women's boots during the Edwardian period.
+Some of the ones Perugia made for Schiaparelli met the hem of her calf-length skirts and fit sleekly on the leg.
+Roger Vivier for Delman also presented ankle boots at the time, continuing to show them into 1949.
+Though extensively presented during that brief period and perfectly coordinated with the Dior-influenced styles of the time, couture-quality boots of this sort did not catch on.